310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 We have to celebrate for her sake.
 Though it is lonely, yeah…

-Actually, no-- Our repayment to her will be to shine to the fullest in Tanabata Festival.
+Actually, no— Our repayment to her will be to shine to the fullest in Tanabata Festival.
 {% endbubble %}

 {% bubble Subaru %}
 Mhm, mhm!
 Let's do our very best~ Starting with our dance practice!

 So, just like we always do it, the one who’s the best coaches for the rest, right?
-Sari~ isn't here, so I'm the best at dancing~! ☆
+Sally~ isn't here, so I'm the best at dancing~! ☆

 I had a feeling this'd happen, so I practiced the choreography at home!
 Watch closely — I'm about to show you how to do it~! ☆